AndyLPK247/cucumber-jvm-java8-example/README.md

-# cucumber-jvm-java-example
+# cucumber-jvm-java8-example
-This is an example BDD test automation Project for Java using the Cucumber-JVM framework.
+This is an example BDD test automation Project for Java 8 using the Cucumber-JVM framework.
 It contains a simple behavior scenario that performs a basic Google search.
+It is nearly identical to the [cucumber-jvm-java-example](https://github.com/AndyLPK247/cucumber-jvm-java-example) project, except that this one uses lambda expressions for step definitions.

 ### Purpose
 This project was developed by [Automation Panda](https://www.automationpanda.com/)